 SPIRITISM TODAY

-The Spiritist movement does not purposely seek a rapid procurement of adherents, nor does it teach that we have but one chance to find salvation for the soul.
-Even so, it has continued to grow in popularity ever since its initial codification.
-This growth has occurred as a result of Spiritism’s ability to clear doubts, ease suffering, and inspire positive changes in those who seek or are naturally drawn to its teachings.
+The Spiritist movement does not work for a rapid increase in followers.
+Its objective is to provide resources for those seeking the enlightenment and consolation that Spiritism can provide.
+Even so, the continued growth in Spiritism's popularity, around the world, has occurred as a result of its ability to clear doubts, ease suffering, and inspire positive changes in those who are naturally drawn to its teachings.

-(1) by reinforcing the moral precepts found in the teachings and examples left by Christ and other individuals of great wisdom and moral integrity;
+• reinforcement of moral precepts, such as those found in the teachings and examples of Jesus and other individuals of great wisdom and moral integrity;

-(3) by revealing information to explain that which we see and experience
+• revealing explains of that which we see and experience

 Originated in France, Spiritism is now studied and practiced in many countries around the world.
 For example, the countries that belong to the International Spiritist Council include Angola, Argentina, Belgium, Bolivia, Brazil, Chile, Colombia, El Salvador, Spain, France, Guatemala, Italy, Japan, Mexico, The Netherlands, Norway, Paraguay, Peru, Portugal, Sweden, Switzerland, United Kingdom, United States of America, and Uruguay.